Verification Point Creator

 Alternatively, you can insert a Screenshot VP in the Application Objects view.

 The Verification Point Creator view with a Screenshot VP

-In general it is much more reliable doing property verifications that screenshot verifications since the latter can be affected by all kinds of irrelevant influences.
-For example, a change to a computer's theme might mean that a different font is used or that widget borders are thinner, thicker or differently colored than before, and so on.
-So, here for this example, it is much better to verify the amount (350) than to use a screenshot verification.
+In general, property verifications are more reliable than screenshot verifications because the latter can be affected by changes in the system environment.
+For example, if you change the computer's theme, a different font might be used or widget borders might become thinner, thicker, or differently colored than before, and so on.
+So, for this example, it is much better to verify the amount (350) than to use screenshot verification.

 © 2023 The Qt Company Ltd.

 Documentation contributions included herein are the copyrights of